 This fine motor activity is a great way to build many small motor skills.
 From neat pincer grasp to hand strength and arch development, this indoor play activity is one that builds many skills in a fun way!

-So, one morning, we had four kids in the house (Big Sister, Little Guy, Baby Girl, and Nephew).
+So, one morning, we had four kids in the house (Big Sister, Little Guy, Baby Girl, and my Niece and Nephew).
 They play well together.
 Most times.
 And then other times.. they argue, fight, agitate, and do all of the normal brother/sister/cousin-who-is-around-often-enough-to-be-like-a-sibling…things!
 This morning, they were in a mood.
 A we. need. to. get. outside. and.
 RUN. mood.

 and since half of the kids were still in pajamas and there were still breakfast remnants all over the dining room table…we played a little game.